surma/surma.dev/content/things/compile-js.md

   auto inner_function = [&]() mutable -> JSValue {
     i++;
     return i;
-  }
+  };
   return inner_function;
-}
+};
 ```

 `inner_function` is a closure that gets returned from `outer_function`.
 Every
 time `inner_function` gets invoked, it should increment `i` by one and return
 the new value.
 However, `i` was allocated on the stack of `outer_function`,
 which has since gone out of scope.
-That's bad.
+That's bad. _Undefined behavior_ bad,
+because it is a classic case of "use after free".

 Capturing by copy it is!
 However, that means that we have, well, copies.
+And
-And what I'm trying to do here is to work on the same value.
-The solution is
+what I'm trying to do here is to work on the same value.
+The solution is as
-as simple as it is ugly: I wrapped the underlying `box` of any `JSValue` in
+simple as it is ugly: I wrapped the underlying `box` of any `JSValue` in yet
-yet another `shared_ptr`.
-This means that a copy of `JSValue` will actually
+another `shared_ptr`.
+This means copying a `JSValue` will result in a second
-contain a reference to the same box.
-To copy a value, I added a function called
+`JSValue` with a reference to the same box.
+To _actually_ copy a value, I added
-`some_js_value.boxed_value()`.
-This way I can distinguish between a _value_ and
+a function called `.boxed_value()`.
+This way I can distinguish between passing
-a _value binding_.
+around/capturing a _value_ and a _value binding_.

 |||codediff|cpp
   class JSValue {
     using Box = std::variant<JSBool, JSNumber, JSString, JSFunction,